Enjoy the Performing Arts in Hiraizumi, Where the Autumn Foliage Shines Brightly ~Fujiwara festival ~Day 2

 Structure of the Deer Dance

 Yes.
 There are two types of deer dances in Iwate Prefecture, one is the self-drumming style and the other is the drape-curtain style (the dancer are holding a drape-curtain while performing).
-And Tono is considered to be the representative of the drape-curtain style.
+And Tono is the representative of the drape-curtain style.

 Tane-fukube and Nakataiko